SyntaxGhost404/Discord-Timestamp-Generator/README.md

 Decode existing timestamps.
 1. Copy a timestamp from a Discord message (e.g., `<t:1672531200:F>`).
 2. Paste it into the input box.
-3. The generator will instantly display the corresponding date and time in your local timezone, UTC, and relative format.
+3. The generator will instantly **decode the Discord timestamp** and display the corresponding date and time in your local timezone, UTC, and relative format.

 ## 💻 Tech Stack